ulfschneider/ulfschneider.github.io/_posts/blog/2016-03-13-pocket-git-guide.md

 Removing files
 ---
-To remove a file from the working copy and the repository, use
+To remove a file from the working copy and from the staging index, use

 ```
 git rm <pathspec>
 ```

-`<pathspec>` describes the file or even files, which should be deleted. `git rm` will remove the file in your working copy and will stage the remove, so that the removal could be committed.
-If you forgot to use `git rm` at first hand and instead removed the file with your usual remove command in the shell, the file will be removed from the working copy, but not from Git´s index.
+`<pathspec>` describes the file or even files (wildcards allowed), which should be deleted. `git rm` will remove the file in your working copy and will stage the remove, so that the removal can be committed in a subsequent commit.
+If you forgot to use `git rm` at first hand and instead removed the file with your usual remove command in the shell, the file will be removed from the working copy, but not from the staging index.
 In that case you can even call `git rm <pathspec>` afterwards, in order to have the file be removed from the index, as it is already removed from the file system.

 Renaming files
 ---
-If you rename a file in your command shell with `mv a.txt b.txt`, it will produce a similar situation as if you would remove a file with just the shell command `rm a.txt` and create a new file `b.txt`.
+If you rename a file in your command shell with `mv a.txt b.txt`, it will produce a similar situation as if you would remove a file with just the shell command `rm a.txt` and creating a new file `b.txt`.
 Git would still try to keep track of `a.txt`.
 To fix this, you would have to

 ```
 git rm a.txt